Damocles-fr/PPJF/README.md

 # PPJF & Jellyfin Service Automation – Setup Guide  ##

-This tutorial explains how to set up Jellyfin Server on Windows to:
+This tutorial explains how to:

-    Launch medias from the Jellyfin web interface directly in PotPlayer.
+    Launch medias from the Jellyfin web interface directly with PotPlayer.
 Steps 1 to 6 required.

     Optional :  One click link to the corresponding media local folder from the Jellyfin media information panel.